Hasti-RafieiNia/KNTU-Assignments/Geomtric-Geodesy/README.md

-Two assignments of the course with Dr. Mohammad Alizadeh.
+From assignments of the course with Dr. Mohammad Alizadeh.